AlternativeFFFF/Alt-F4/submissions/ALT+F4 LTN-RLD-Cybersyn Mod Comparison/Requesting a Train.md

 That all changed in November 2022, with the advent of not one, but two new competitors, which unlike TSM, directly compete with LTN's style of Logistics.
 With two new competitors, [Project Cybersyn](https://mods.factorio.com/mod/cybersyn) and [Rail Logistics Dispatcher](https://mods.factorio.com/mod/RailLogisticsDispatcher/changelog) being recently released, now seemed like a perfect time to compare and contrast of all three mods.

-{% include image.html src='' alt='Modded Entities' caption='The entities added by all three mods' %}
+{% include image.html src='screenshot-tick-55628.png' alt='The entities added by all three mods placed next to each other' caption='The entities added by all three mods' %}

 To understand what makes these mods so popular, we understand how they alters vanilla train behavior.
 At their core, all three mods will dynamically alter train schedules based on signals from the circuit network.
 This makes the rail system behave more like the vanilla Logistic Chests system, and makes these mods extremely powerful tools for building many-to-many train networks.